iot-ensemble/public-web-blog/docs/blogs/2021/february/2021-02-08-iot-ensemble-for-brewing.md

 hide_table_of_contents: true
 ---

+February 8, 2021 by Jeremy Tomlinson, _Director of Engineering @ Fathym_

 Brewing is a complicated process.
 It takes a high level of precision to deliver a consistent brew.
 And that's if everything goes according to plan.
 It gets more complicated when you lose power in the middle of the night.
 Or a piece of equipment fails.

 Fathym was contacted by a craft brewery in Denver, Colorado that needed help monitoring their boiler and glycol systems.
 They wanted an automated way to receive email/text alerts when problems arose with the equipment.
 Fathym accepted the challenge. *And we love beer.